rickypid/flutter_bargraph/README.md

 * `textStyle` is the TextStyle of indicators text.
 * `textAlign` is the Alignment of indicators text.
-* `fractionDigits` is the number of digit visible.
+* `fractionDigits` is the number of fraction digits visible.
 * `divisions` is the number of divisions of scale.
 * `textFlex` is the percentage of portion used for text, remaining space is used for indicators.

 #### Animation

-* `animationDuration` in milliseconds, is time to animate change of actual value.
+* `animationDuration` in milliseconds, it's duration time of animation when actual value changed.

 #### Example